chef-boneyard/chef-web-docs-2016/docs_all/source/openstack.rst

    * - Scenario
      - Description
    * - All-in-One Compute
-     - A full |openstack compute| deployment on a single host or with :doc:`Vagrant </openstack_vagrant>`.
+     - A full |openstack compute| deployment on a single host.
 No object storage.
    * - Single Controller + N Compute
      - A single controller with 1 or more |openstack compute| nodes.
 No object storage.
+   * - |vagrant|
+     - A virtual instance on a single host using |vagrant|.

 .. note:: |chef openstack| is under very active development for the |openstack grizzly| release. |openstack| is flexible and additional configurations will be supported in the future.